-What is blockchain technology?
+What is blockchain?

 Blockchain technology offers a way for untrusted parties to reach agreement (consensus) on a common digital history (or ledger) without using a trusted intermediary.
-A common digital history is important because digital assets and transactions are in theory easily faked and/or duplicated.
+A common digital history is important because digital assets and transactions are, in theory, easily faked and/or duplicated.

 What is a smart contract?